 A-Z Guide to the Resorts of the Costa Blanca Region of Spain

-The scenery to the north around Denia and Javea is rugged and characterised by cliffs and beaches set in coves and bays, whereas to the south around Torrevieja the scenery is generally a little flatter with long sandy beaches.
+The resorts to the north of the Costa Blanca around Altea, Calpe, Denia and Javea are set against a rugged backdrop of undulating coastline and spectacular rock formations, whereas to the south around Torrevieja the scenery is generally flatter with long sandy beaches.

 Below is our A-Z guide of the main Costa Blanca resorts and towns:

-Located in the Northern corner of Costa Blanca, Altea has some wonderfully reserved Spanish architecture, and the narrow cobbled streets of the old town are testament to Altea's historical past when it was a small fishing village.
-The old town offers some great views over the Costa Blanca coastline.
+Altea is a fairly "up-market" resort, with a picturesque harbour and promenade which is lined with cafes and restaurants attracting visitors around the year.
+The town has some well-preserved Spanish architecture, and the narrow cobbled streets of the old town are testament to Altea's historical past when it was a small fishing village.

 Located to the north of the Costa Blanca region, Denia is a popular resort with the British and offers around 20 km of good bathing beaches.
 There is also daily ferry to the Balearics.
-Denia is overlooked by a historic castle which has an archaeological museum containing artifacts which have been uncovered in the grounds surrounding the castle.
+Denia is overlooked by a historic castle which has an archaeological museum containing artifacts which have been uncovered in the surrounding grounds.
 Denia also has some good boutique shopping that spreads out along the Calle de Marques de Campo road.
-Due to the wind that comes into the area from the sea, Denia is also a paradise for those who enjoy water sports although swimmers will enjoy the beaches as well.
+Due to the wind that comes into the area from the sea, Denia is also a paradise for those who enjoy water sports.

 The area around Javea is perfect for coastal walks, and is not unlike parts of Wales in terms of scenery.
 It is best to avoid July/August for long excursions due to the heat.
 If you are an avid walker, a walk to the top of Cabo de Nao is recommended, and here you can find some spectacular coastal views.

 Some of the beaches around Javea are stoney, so if you want a sandy beach it is worth checking before you book accommodation.